The Front-End Checklist is just a tool

 The Front-End Checklist app was done to facilitate the creation of personalized checklists.
 Change some JSON files to your liking and you are ready to start!

-Define the rules to check at beginning, during, and at the end of your project
+Define the rules to check during your project

 You shouldn’t check all these rules only at the end of a project.
 You know as well as I do how projects are at the very end!
 Too hectic.
 Most of the items of the Front-End Checklist can be considered at the beginning of your development.
 It’s up to you to decide.
 Make it clear to your team upfront what happens when.